USS Triangulum: End-of-war activity

 On 4 December, she departed the area for Australia and, after calling at Hollandia, arrived at Brisbane, Australia, on 17 December 1944.
 Triangulum shuttled supplies from Australia to South Pacific bases, mostly in New Guinea, for the next year.
 The supply runs were broken by three voyages to the Philippines: in January, May, and August 1945.
 On 8 November, she stood out of Leyte to load cargo at Hollandia, Biak, Milne Bay, and Manus to be transported to the United States.

 Post-war decommissioning

-On the last day of 1945, the ship arrived at San Francisco, where she was stripped for inactivation and ordered to join the Reserve Fleet in Hawaii.
+On December 31, 1945, the ship arrived at San Francisco, where she was stripped for inactivation and ordered to join the Reserve Fleet in Hawaii.
 Triangulum arrived at Pearl Harbor on 23 February 1946, and was decommissioned there on 15 April.
 In May 1947, she was towed back to San Francisco and returned to MARCOM on 2 July.
 Triangulum was struck from the Navy list on 17 July 1947.

 On 19 March 1973, she was sold to Nicolai Joffe Corporation, for $168,113, to be scrapped within 24 months.
 She was withdrawn from the fleet 27 July 1973.